-Bronze: awarded to businesses that meet the baseline checklist and can demonstrate steps in working toward improving employee health.
-A minimum of 50% (or 45/89 points) must be achieved to earn a bronze.
+Bronze Award: awarded to worksites that can demonstrate steps in working toward improving employee health.
+Worksites must achieve a minimum of 50% (or 54/106 points) on the WEWILL WorkHealthy Award Application.

-Silver: awarded to businesses that exceed the Bronze award through additional sustained wellness efforts.
-A minimum of 75% (or 67/89 points) must be achieved to earn silver.
+Silver Award: awarded to worksites that exceed the Bronze award through additional sustained wellness efforts.
+Worksites must achieve a minimum of 75% (or 80/106 points) on the WEWILL WorkHealthy Award Application.